 - Don’t forget the salt.
 Salting the tomatoes and letting them sit in a strainer will drain out additional water.

-How to Make Pico de Gallo
+How to Make Spicy Pico de Gallo

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 2. Combine Ingredients: Combine drained tomatoes with onion, diced jalapeno, cilantro, and lime juice.
 Toss to combine and season with additional salt if necessary.

 Let’s Connect!
-If you make our pico de gallo or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
+If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
-And if you snapped some shots, share them on Instagram and be sure to tag @casual.epicure so we can feature them in our stories.
+And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.

-Easy Pico de Gallo
+Spicy Pico de Gallo

 Equipment

-- Medium-Sized Bowl
+- Medium Bowl

 Ingredients

-- 2-3 ripe Roma tomatoes diced and deseeded
+- 2-3 ripe Roma tomatoes, diced and deseeded

 - 1 teaspoon kosher salt

-- ¼ white onion diced
+- ¼ white onion, diced

-- 1 jalapeno pepper diced and deseeded
+- 1 jalapeno pepper, diced and deseeded

-- ¼ cup cilantro finely chopped
+- ¼ cup cilantro, finely chopped

-- ½ tablespoon lime juice freshly squeezed
+- ½ tablespoon lime juice, freshly squeezed

 Instructions